Aug 27 2015

 It'd be nice to filter out all vehicles that do not match the shopper's drivetrain preference(s).
 This would avoid skimming through more vehicle detail pages than necessary.
 I'm sure there are many other vehicle shoppers that would agree.

 For Millennial vehicle shoppers in particular, vehicle entertainment is often the most important criterion of them all.
-With about 85% of Millennials owning smartphones, according to Nielson, it's essential that car entertainment or infotainment systems are installed and can support all the functions of the iPhone and Android (accounting for ~95% of smartphone users).
+With over 90% of Millennials owning smartphones, according to Pew Research Center, it's essential that car entertainment or infotainment systems are installed and can support all the functions of the iPhone and Android (accounting for ~95% of smartphone users).
 Check out some of the infotainment systems available or pending release here.

 Since smartphone compatibility (ie. Bluetooth, navigation, messaging, and music streaming) could be a deal breaker for many vehicle shoppers, offering this as a filtering option on your vehicle inventory listing pages would be an easy way to win over many of your site visitors.

 Sometimes it's those fancy exterior options that make a car stand out to shoppers.
 I'm talking about sunroofs, premium rims, advanced headlights, fog lights and etc.